-(Pocket-lint) - Microsoft Teams is, essentially a central point for teams, classes or groups to chat and share and collaborate with files.
-As well as text chat, you can also video call and screen share.
+(Pocket-lint) - Microsoft Teams is essentially a central point for groups, classes or friends to video call, chat, share and collaborate.
 You can do all this within various channels which can be dedicated to specific projects, teams or classes.

 What is Microsoft Teams?

-Teams is intended for people who use Office 365 on a regular basis - if your company or organisation is a Google G Suite (Google Apps) user, then it's really not going to be as appealing and you're probably better off plumping for Slack, which is an independent alternative.
+Teams is intended for people who use Office 365 on a regular basis - if your company or organisation is a Google G Suite (Google Apps) user, then it's really not going to be as appealing and you're probably better off plumping for Google Meet instead.

 Teams is about threaded, persistent chats which you can then search later - so you can keep track of everything without having to use email, which everyone agrees is not an ideal tool for collaboration.

 Microsoft Teams is designed to get people to work more effectively together while making use of the integration of the other Microsoft 365 apps.
 This means you can do things like easily set up a meeting with calendars, create and share content, call team members easily and more.